fbpx

 Washington State’s canyons are slippery and full of running water.
 You should wear canyoning shoes with sticky rubber soles to prevent slipping in on algae or moss covered rocks.

-Make sure that you wear neoprene socks when trying on Canyoneering Shoes before you buy.
-If buying online, you should buy shoes a half size too large to accommodate neoprene socks.
-You should prioritize shoes with good traction and drainage so that they don’t become waterlogged.
+You should buy shoes a half size too large to accommodate neoprene socks.
+You should prioritize shoes with good insulation and drainage so that they don’t become waterlogged.
 Gore Tex shoes and large mountaineering boots are not recommended because they will become waterlogged and weigh you down.

 You should buy shoes with a high ankle that will provide support and protect you from rolled ankles should your foot become entrapped in the river.
 The high ankle may very well save your ankles!

-Guide Recomendation: I recommend the Adidas Hydrolace because they are lightweight, have stealth rubber soles, high ankle support, insulation, and great drainage!
-They are automatically sized for a neoprene sock.
-They can be difficult to find in the US, keep your eyes open for a pair, they are the best shoe around.
+We recommend the Adidas Hydrolace because they are lightweight, have stealth rubber soles, high ankle support, insulation, and great drainage!
+They are automatically sized bigger because they have a neoprene sock, so you don’t need to size up!

 Canyoneers use a typical rock climbing helmet.
 Canyon environments are by definition unstable environments.
 One of the objective hazards is rockfall so canyoneers wear helmets.